AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 * pygraphviz -->

 # Future work
-In the future, we plan to add tags "`severity:<level>`" (in a scale from 1 to 10) to rate the seriousness of the bug once the issue has been classified as a `software` bug.
+In the future, we plan to add "`severity:<level>`" (in a scale from 1 to 10) labels to rate the seriousness of a `software` bug, once the issue has been classified as one.

-At the moment, developers resort to typing the effort manually like this GitHub repository: https://github.com/oncletom/nodebook/issues?q=is%3Aopen+is%3Aissue (`⏱ effort:💪💪`).
-It would be very difficult if we rely only on static code analysis for bug severity rating.
-It is because bug severity rating is language-specific, environment-specific, and is dependent on the project team's own history with bugs for training.
+At the moment, developers resort to assess and input the bug severity manually, like this GitHub repository does: https://github.com/oncletom/nodebook/issues?q=is%3Aopen+is%3Aissue (`⏱ effort:💪💪`).
+It will be difficult to rely only on static code analysis for bug seriousness rating.
+This is because bug severity rating is language-specific, environment-specific, and is dependent on the project team's own history with bugs for training.

-However, the automation seems possible by extend the Crash Triage function of the American Fuzzy Lop grey-box fuzzer.
+The automation seems easier to implement by extending the Crash Triage function of the American Fuzzy Lop grey-box fuzzer.
 [14] For details please see *Section 10 - Crash triage* of the cited page.
 All we have to do is to write a trigger to posting a GitHub issue report whenever AFL's Crash Triage finishes.

 ![image](https://user-images.githubusercontent.com/9071916/142561377-1ed470e1-7852-4435-89b6-f9ddc7be52e2.png)